officemahn/SQL-Project/cleaning_data.md

 ALTER TABLE allsessions DROP COLUMN sessionqualitydim

-ALTER SESSIONQUALITYDIM

-Fixing "(not set)" in the city column.
+- Fixing "(not set)" in the city column.
 I cleaned it by identififying the countires and using a case statement to update the city based on the country

 UPDATE alsessions
 SET country = NULL